Volzy/Volzy.github.io/_posts/2016-12-25-learn-to-love-the-hack.md

+---
+layout: post
+title: Learn to love the hack
+---

 # Learn to love the hack

 Last week I held a talk about Flexbox at work.
 My CTO uploaded a picture from my slide to social media.